LukeOnuke/lmark/README.md

 ### Planned stuff
 - Tabs
-- Being able to choose the css on export to pdf or markdown
+- Being able to choose the css on export to pdf or markdownView
 - More tools in the toolbar

 # Screenshots